flower-org/HeliumIngestor/How to create a CommandCamera.md

 # How to create a CommandCamera for USB/webcam in Linux:

-Please note that in Windows/MacOs command is formed in a different way, please refer to [URL HERE].
+Please note that in Windows/MacOs command is formed in a different way, please refer here: https://trac.ffmpeg.org/wiki/Capture/Webcam.

 ## 1. Find your device descriptors in the system: